 - My relationships feel like a roller coaster of highs & lows (mostly lows) with an anxiety-ridden push-pull dynamic.
 Yes __ No __

-- I believe to love is to have extreme chemistry, passion, or high intensity in a relationship.
+- I believe being love means to have extreme chemistry, passion, or intensity.
 Yes __ No __

 - I tolerate intolerable or unacceptable behaviors in relationships.
 Yes __ No __